OscarAzeem/Courses_Info/funny_querys.md

 * [Creating Oracle Tables](http://ramkedem.com/en/oracle-create-table-statement/ "Creating Oracle tables"), when creating a table, the not null sentence should be always at the end of the row.
     * [Creating Oracle not null columns](http://www.oracletutorial.com/oracle-basics/oracle-not-null/ "Oracle not null columns")
 * [Alter table to add a new column](http://www.dba-oracle.com/t_alter_table_add_column_syntax_example.htm "Alter table to add a new column")

+## NLS (National Language Support) (Solves ORA-01861 ERROR)
+* [NLS (National Language Support)](https://docs.oracle.com/cd/B28359_01/server.111/b28298/ch3globenv.htm "NLS") parameters that determine the locale-specific behavior on both the client and the server.
+*  NLS parameters can be specified in the following ways:
+* As initialization parameters on the server.
+    * You can include parameters in the initialization parameter file to specify a default session NLS environment. **These settings have no effect on the client side; they control only the server's behavior**
+* As environment variables on the client
+    * You can use NLS environment variables, which may be platform-dependent, to specify locale-dependent behavior for the client and also to override the default values set for the session in the initialization parameter file
+* With the ALTER SESSION statement:
+    * You can use NLS parameters that are set in an ALTER SESSION statement **to override the default values that are set for the session in the initialization parameter file or set by the client with environment variables**
+    * Example:
+        * ALTER SESSION SET NLS_SORT = FRENCH;
+    * Example altering NSL_DATE_LANGUAGE parameter session:
+        * ALTER SESSION SET NLS_DATE_LANGUAGE = AMERICAN;
+* In SQL functions:
+    * You can use NLS parameters explicitly to hardcode NLS behavior within a SQL function.
+This practice overrides the default values that are set for the session in the initialization parameter file, set for the client with environment variables, or set for the session by the ALTER SESSION statement
+    * Example:
+        * TO_CHAR(hiredate, 'DD/MON/YYYY', 'nls_date_language = FRENCH')

+### NLS Data Dictionary Views
+* You can query the NSL parameters with the following sentences:
+* **NLS_SESSION_PARAMETERS**
+    * shows the NLS parameters and their values for the session that is querying the view.
+It does not show information about the character set.
+    * Example:
+        * select * from nls_session_parameters
+* **NLS_INSTANCE_PARAMETERS:**
+    * shows the current NLS instance parameters that have been explicitly set and the values of the NLS instance parameters
+    * Example:
+        * select * from NLS_INSTANCE_PARAMETERS
+* **NLS_DATABASE_PARAMETERS:**
+    * shows the values of the NLS parameters for the database.
+The values are stored in the database.
+    * Example:
+        * select * from NLS_DATABASE_PARAMETERS;

 ## Alter command
 * [Oracle add column](https://www.techonthenet.com/oracle/tables/alter_table.php "Add a new column in oracle server")